girija-8/Fan_Control_using_NTC/README.md

 The fan is simulated with an LED connected to pin D13, where its brightness represents the fan speed.

 For real hardware implementation:
--Use a transistor or motor driver to connect a DC fan.
+- Use a transistor or motor driver to connect a DC fan.
--Pick a PWM pin (like D9, D10, or D11) instead of D13 for smoother control.
+- Pick a PWM pin (like D9, D10, or D11) for fan control.

 ---